MCP Server

 Data freshness

-list_sessions, aggregate_sessions, list_payment_recoveries, and aggregate_payment_recoveries read from the Churnkey analytics warehouse.
-The warehouse refreshes every 3 hours for sessions and every 20 minutes for payment recoveries.
-Data more recent than the refresh window does not appear in responses.
-For real-time reads, query the Data API directly.
+list_sessions, aggregate_sessions, list_payment_recoveries, and aggregate_payment_recoveries read from the Churnkey analytics warehouse, which refreshes roughly every 3 hours for sessions and every 20 minutes for payment recoveries.
+Data more recent than the refresh window does not appear in these responses.

 dsr_access and dsr_delete read and write the operational store with no lag.